DecisionsDev/odm-ondocker/standalone/dockerhub/full-description.md

 The image contains a server that is preconfigured with a database accessible through HTTP port 9060 and HTTPS port 9443.
 You must accept the license before you launch the image.
 The license is available at the bottom of this page.
-To install with the sample projects, you need to specify the option -e SAMPLE=true.
+To install the product with the sample projects, you need to specify the option -e SAMPLE=true.
 To be able to run simulations, you need to increase the size of the memory:

 ```console
 $ docker run -e LICENSE=accept -p 9060:9060 -p 9443:9443  -m 2048M --memory-reservation 2048M  -e SAMPLE=true ibmcom/odm:8.10.0.0